 Once recycled, our shredded paper makes hygiene products such as:

 To find out more about the recycled paper products your shredded waste could help to make, click here.

-Is there any type of paper that can be shredded but not recycled?
+Is there any type of paper you can shred but not recycle?

-We can shred any paper that contains confidential information or branding but if it is coated and unable to be recycled back into paper products, it’s sent to a waste-to-energy plant.
+We can shred any paper that contains confidential information or branding.
+However, if it’s coated and unable to be recycled into paper products, we send it to a waste-to-energy plant.

-Will I get proof that my shredded paper has been recycled?
+Will I get proof that you’ve recycled my shredded paper?

 After we’ve shredded your waste paper safely and securely, we immediately compress it into bales and send it for recycling.
 We then send you a certificate of destruction, which confirms we’ve fully destroyed and recycled your documents.

 We can also provide environmental certificates that tell you how much your waste paper has been recycled over a period of time.